commercetools/sphere-node-sdk/README.md

 Install the module with `npm install sphere-node-client`

 ## Documentation
+> This documentation is for node-sdk 1.x and not valid for previous version - [0.8.x docs here](blob/v0.8.1/README.md#table-of-contents).

+> For migrating, check the [migration guide](docs/MIGRATION-1.0.md) to 1.x

 The module exposes some libraries which can be either used alone or together

 * [CLIENT](docs/CLIENT.md)